Climate Change Multidisciplinary Education

 Climate change and health curricula have been written within various primary care departments at OHSU and for the schools of medicine, public health, nutrition, nursing, environmental science, and dentistry.
 The OHSU Primary Care Climate Change and Health Program is focusing initial efforts on climate change and health curricula with the goal of implementing transitional adaptation for healthcare workers in training.

-Summary: Annual interdisciplinary elective (10-weeks) available to medical, dental, and nursing students.
-The syllabus includes topics such as planetary health, healthcare ecological footprint, food systems, and vector and water-borne diseases (including water security and how severe weather events can threaten water security).
+Summary: Annual interdisciplinary elective (10 weeks) available to medical, dental, and nursing students.
+The syllabus includes planetary health, healthcare ecological footprint, food systems, and vector and water-borne diseases (including water security and how severe weather events can threaten water security).

-Course Director: Joseph Needoba, PhD, Associate Professor, OHSU-PSU School of Public Health
+Course Director: Joseph Needoba, PhD, Associate Professor, OHSU-PSU School of Public Health. [email protected]

-• Alex Domingo, MD, Assistant Professor, Department of Family Medicine
+Director: Alex Domingo, MD, Assistant Professor, OHSU, [email protected]

 Medical School Lectures